PSA

 When Should Prostate Cancer Patients Be Treated?
 What to do?

 Men receiving prostate cancer diagnoses and treatment have sharply increased as a result of widespread prostate cancer screening utilizing the prostate-specific antigen (PSA) test over the past 30 years in the United States.
 However, as more was learned about the benefits and harms of prostate cancer screening, a number of professional medical organizations, including the American Cancer Society and the American Urological Association, began to caution against routine population screening with the PSA test.
-Most organizations recommend that individuals who are considering PSA screening first discuss the risks and benefits with their doctors, including the possible benefits of finding cancer early as a sign of prostate cancer.
+Most organizations recommend that individuals who are considering PSA screening first discuss the risks and benefits with their doctors, including the possible benefits of finding cancer early as a sign of prostate cancer treatment.
+However, it is important to note that high PSA levels do not necessarily mean a diagnosis of prostate cancer, but they do indicate a higher risk and may require additional testing and observation for conditions such as benign prostatic hyperplasia and prostate cancer cells.

 With the benefits of greater screening in doubt, doctors must decide whether and how often to screen, as well as what to do if cancer is found.
 The difficulty we currently face with prostate cancer is that we have become almost too proficient in screening, as Dr. Judd W. Moul, Director, Duke Prostate Center, Duke University Medical Center, notes.
-It is important for patients to understand their personal risk factors for prostate cancer, such as a family history of prostate cancer, and discuss them with their doctor when considering screening and treatment options.
-This includes understanding the risk of prostate cancer and when to begin screening based on age and other factors.
+It is important for patients to understand their personal risk factors for prostate cancer, such as a family history of prostate cancer, and discuss them with their doctor when considering screening and treatment options, including the potential impact on erectile dysfunction and urinary incontinence.
+This includes understanding the risk of prostate cancer and when to begin screening based on age and other factors, such as life expectancy.
 According to the National Cancer Institute, regular screenings for prostate cancer are recommended for men over the age of 50 or earlier for those with a family history or other risk factors.
 It is important for patients to work closely with their doctors and the National Cancer Institute to determine the best course of treatment for their individual case.

 PSA Presentation: Unlocking the Pandora's Box

-According to Dr. Moul, the director of the Duke Prostate Center in Durham, North Carolina, the PSA test might produce as many questions as it can resolve.
+According to Dr. Moul, the PSA test might produce as many questions as it can resolve.
 It almost appears like we're detecting prostate cancer too early in many guys, he adds, mainly because many prostate tumors don't become fatal for a very, very long time.
 "Screening is all about early diagnosis," he says.
 However, it is important to consider the limitations and potential harms of the PSA test, including false-positive results that may lead to unnecessary medical procedures and potential side effects such as prostate infection.
 This "overdiagnosis" and the treatment that follows could pose excessive risk and unnecessarily lower quality of life for those with prostate conditions.
-It is recommended that the PSA test be done along with a digital rectal exam (DRE) for a more accurate assessment of prostate health.
+It is recommended that the PSA test be done along with a digital rectal exam (DRE), PSA velocity, PSA doubling time, and additional tests for a more accurate assessment of prostate health, including the withdrawal of a small amount of blood for analysis.

 A biopsy, which has risks, is required to confirm the diagnosis since increased PSA levels do not always indicate the existence of prostate cancer and because there is currently no "man mammography" to reliably assess the intra-glandular extent of a tumor.
 Even then, there is still some doubt because prostate needle biopsy pathology has sampling error, which could lead to an underestimation of the cancer's grade in 30–40% of cases.
-However, a biopsy is the most effective way to diagnose prostate cancer, as it involves removing samples of prostate tissue for laboratory examination.
+However, a biopsy is the only way to diagnose prostate cancer and determine its stage, making it the most effective method for early detection and treatment.

 PSA as a Baseline Test: A Useful Instrument

-When used as a baseline test at age 40, the PSA test is unquestionably helpful for younger men.
+When used as a baseline test at age 40, the PSA test is unquestionably helpful for younger men, especially for those at higher risk of prostate cancer.
 Dr. Moul notes that despite the PSA test now being included in both the National Comprehensive Cancer Network's (NCCN) and the American Urological Association's (AUA) guidelines, there is still little knowledge of and use of it in this manner.
-The doctor can assess a patient's future risk for prostate cancer and how aggressive or nonaggressive to be with screening over the following 10–20 years by getting a PSA value at age 40, especially for those at high risk.
-Additionally, healthcare professionals frequently use PSA testing (along with a DRE) to help them identify the nature of the issue in patients who report prostate symptoms.
+The doctor can assess a patient's future risk for prostate cancer, including those at higher risk, and how aggressive or nonaggressive to be with screening over the following 10–20 years by getting a PSA value at age 40.
+Additionally, healthcare professionals frequently use PSA testing (along with a DRE) to help them identify the nature of the issue in patients who report prostate symptoms, including family members who may have a history of prostate cancer.
 However, it is important to note that the recommendations for when to get tested vary, with the American Cancer Society suggesting age 50 for those at average risk.
-It is crucial to have a discussion with your doctor about your individual risk factors and the amount of PSA in your blood before deciding when to get tested.
+It is crucial to have a discussion with your doctor about your individual risk factors, including any potential for a higher risk of prostate cancer, and the amount of PSA in your blood, before deciding when to get tested for further testing.

 Active surveillance versus treatment